atextor/OGIT-wiki/API-Reference.md

 ## Namespace

 All attributes in GraphIT are namespaced.
 To ensure consistency and avoid ambiguity, attributes have a mandatory prefix `http://www.purl.org/`.
 Everything after this prefix is the attribute, e.g. `ogit/_id` derives from http://www.purl.org/ogit/_id. (see http://www.purl.org/docs/index.html for further info).
+Attributes, that are not defined in OGIT have an empty namespace, e.g.: `/IssueXML`.

 ## REST